Auguste-Siméon Colas: Retirement and death

-After the World War II India gained its independence on 15 August 1947.
-Mgr.
+After the World War II, India gained its independence on 15 August 1947.
+Msgr.
 Colas was in favor of the incorporation of the French territories of Pondicherry to India.
 In 1955, it was made, and this event had no negative influence for the mission.
-At that time Mgr.
+At that time Msgr.
 Colas believed it was good to move the diocese to the Indian clergy.
 He therefore left it to his coadjutor, Bishop Ambrose and went to withdraw at the Pavillon St Augustin's Hospital Ste Marthe in Bangalore.
 He spent 13 years there.
 He died at Bangalore on 24 October 1968.
 His mortal remains were transported to Pondicherry, and the funeral mass was said by nine bishops and archbishops along with the priests of the diocese, and thousands of diocesans.
 He was buried in the priest's cemetery, adjacent to Immaculate Conception Cathedral, Pondicherry.